milojeBtc/Deepseek-Trading-bot-v1-public/README.md

 # DeepSeek-Trading Bot Design

+(This is version 1 and you want more efficent and perfect bot for your trading, please contact to me!)

 ## 1. Core Features
 - **Data Collection**: Fetch real-time and historical data from DexScreener or other sources.
 - **Data Parsing**: Extract relevant information (e.g., price, volume, liquidity, market cap, etc.).